staking-foundation/docs/docs/06-dvt.md

+---
+title: Distributed Validation
+slug: dvt
+---

-# Distributed Validation
+# Distributed Validation Technology

 ## How does Diva's DVT work?

-Diva uses Distributed Key Generation (DKG) to split private validator keys into key-shares operated by separate nodes using BLS threshold signatures.
+Diva uses Distributed Key Generation (DKG) to split private validator keys into key-shares operated by separate nodes using “Boneh–Lynn–Shacham” BLS threshold signatures.
 Key shares are generated with state-of-the-art Multi-Party Computation (MPC) so private keys never come together.

 ### How are new keys distributed between operators?